Main content start

 Are there minimum score requirements for the GRE or the GPA?

 There are no minimum scores required for applying to the chemistry Ph.D. program; however, we do want to see a minimum of 108 on the TOEFL.
 The admissions committee evaluates each applicant’s potential for success based on all materials in the file, recommendation letters, test scores, transcripts, and personal statements.
-GRE exams are optional.
+GRE exam is optional.
 It's best to get letters from referees who have observed your research promise.

 I would like to check the status of my application.
 Who do I contact?